-> Even people that said they spoke Spanish didn’t speak a word of Spanish.
+Even people that said they spoke Spanish didn’t speak a word of Spanish.
 And while Spanish and Portuguese are very similar languages, they are not always mutually intelligible.
-My partner is Colombian and never thought to learn Portuguese before our trip, so attempted to speak to everyone in Spanish.
+My partner at the time was Colombian and never thought to learn Portuguese before our trip, so attempted to speak to everyone in Spanish.
 He and the Brazilians he spoke to might have understood about 50% of what each other was saying, but it is certainly not an effective way to communicate.

-> Portuguese in Brazil
+Portuguese in Brazil

 As I mentioned above, Brazilians are definitely in the majority when it comes to worldwide Portuguese speakers.
 Even though Portuguese originated from Portugal, there are now almost 20 times as many Brazilians as there are Portuguese people.

 I remember talking to a Brazilian guy while I was there who said he went to Portugal and couldn’t stop laughing the first week he was there.
 The truth is, Brazilian Portuguese and European Portuguese are vastly different – even more different, I would argue, than the different Spanish dialects.
 Here are some things that make Brazilian Portuguese unique.